Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: Killing vectors and tensors

 Clearly, if we consider Hamiltonian systems of Hamiltonian

-on $M_k$, then, the Hamiltonian is globally well defined only if $V$ too is periodic in $\Phi=k\phi$.
+on $M_k$, then the Hamiltonian is globally well defined only if $V$ too is periodic in $\Phi=k\phi$.
 We assume, for simplicity, that every function is $C^\infty$ on its domain.

-\begin{rmk} We stress the fact that, even if the $M_k$ are true covering manifolds only when $k$ is integer, one can define dynamical, Hamiltonian systems upon them for any $k\in \mathbb R-{0}$.
-The $M_k$ are all diffeomorphic to $\mathbb R\times \mathbb S^1$ and all functions, vectors and tensors on $M_k$ or $T^*M_k$ depending on $\Phi$ should have a period of $2k\pi$ or its integer submultiples. \end{rmk}
+\begin{Remark} We stress the fact that, even if the $M_k$ are true covering manifolds only when~$k$ is integer, one can define dynamical, Hamiltonian systems upon them for any $k\in \mathbb R\setminus\{0\}$.
+The $M_k$ are all diffeomorphic to $\mathbb R\times \mathbb S^1$ and all functions, vectors and tensors on $M_k$ or $T^*M_k$ depending on $\Phi$ should have a period of $2k\pi$ or its integer submultiples. \end{Remark}

 We see below several examples of Riemannian covering maps on different base manifolds and some example of the resulting separable structures on Riemannian coverings.